 In the United States, Remembrance Day is called Veterans Day.
 In Washington, DC on the 11th of November 2018 at 7:30 pm at historic DAR Constitution Hall, We Serve America will present the We Serve America Salute to Veterans, a 90-minute concert televised internationally on the Armed Forces Network.

 The full United States Army Concert Orchestra "Pershing's Own" will provide the music.

 Andrew Carroll, the Director of The National War Letters Project headquartered at Chapman University, and a Special Advisor to We Serve America, has authorized the use of original letters written by soldiers from the front lines to be read as part of the program.
 The letters cover wars from the Revolutionary War to Afghanistan and Iraq.
 For the past five years Ms. Straus has written a number of award winning televised Concert programs.
 She just completed the 2017 Anti-Defamation League’s Concert Against Hate presented at the John F. Kennedy Center for the Performing Arts on Monday October 30th.

 HRH Prince Harry, representing Great Britain, has been invited to present a reading.

 Mr. Tom Selleck, a Vietnam era Army Veteran and star of the hit series Blue Bloods, has accepted our invitation to be the host and Master of Ceremonies for the evening.
 An exciting array of talented international recording artists from country and western to contemporary will perform.

-Each year the Veterans Day Concert will be televised in the United States and internationally on the Armed Forces Network, and steamed on Social Media.
+Each year the Veterans Day Concert will be televised in the United States and internationally on the American Forces Network, and streamed on Social Media.